Easy Sourdough English Muffins

 - Cookie sheets: these are helpful for the second rise

-- Cast iron skillet: I love using a 12″ cast iron pan but any large frying pan with a lid works
+- Cast iron skillet: I love using a 12″ cast iron pan but any large frying pan with a lid works.

 - Spatula: this tool makes flipping your muffins a breeze

-However, they are also perfect for sandwiches or as burger buns.
+Additionally, they are also perfect for sandwiches or as burger buns.

 Make ahead of time?